fmanclossi/TJBot-playbook/examples/Doggy/Tale1.Scene4.Shake.Tail.md

 # Tales of two doggies
-# TALE 1 – Doggy barks and shake its tail if an object is less than 30cm away
+# TALE 1 – Doggy barks and wags its tail if an object is less than 30cm away
 Doggy is a very careful watchdog.
 Nothing and no one can pass without getting a strong barking.

 [Back to the first scene - Tale1.Scene1](Tale1.Scene1.Say.BARK.md) - Create a flow that makes Doggy say “BARK!” if an object is less than 30cm away